mmspg/point-cloud-web-renderer/README.md

 - **assets**: Contains two sub-folders, namely, models and pointsize.
 The former contains the point cloud models under inspection, while the latter carries meta-data files related to the points size of each model.
 - **thirdParty**: External libraries that the software depends on (i.e., dependencies).

 Information related to a model, the rendering parameters, the viewing conditions, and interactivity settings can be adjusted through configuration files in each application.
 Examples of usage are provided.
-Below, a screenshot of the quality assessment testbed used in [1] is illustrated:

 ![alt text](/docs/testbed.png)
-*\*The depicted point cloud is re-distributed within the **[M-PCCD](https://www.epfl.ch/labs/mmspg/downloads/quality-assessment-for-point-cloud-compression)** dataset (original model source: [link](https://sketchfab.com/3d-models/amphoriskos-clean-point-cloud-85cba491e0a84ce58dc4a75715073ad2), creator: [Megan Bystricky](https://sketchfab.com/meganbystricky), license: [CC Attribution](https://creativecommons.org/licenses/by/4.0/)).*
+*\*Example of the subjective quality assessment testbed.
+The depicted point cloud is part of the [**M-PCCD**](https://www.epfl.ch/labs/mmspg/downloads/quality-assessment-for-point-cloud-compression) dataset (original model source: [link](https://sketchfab.com/3d-models/amphoriskos-clean-point-cloud-85cba491e0a84ce58dc4a75715073ad2), creator: [Megan Bystricky](https://sketchfab.com/meganbystricky), license: [CC Attribution](https://creativecommons.org/licenses/by/4.0/)).*

 ### Dependencies